 - Sets up committee meetings and examinations after consultation and with full knowledge of the student;

-- Maintains open communication with the student concerning any problem; and in the event of a conflict in the supervisor-student relationship, discusses the issues with the student and graduate coordinator in a timely fashion (see the Graduate Program Manual 8.1.6 Resolving Conflicts in Supervisor-Student Relationships for further information).
+- Maintains open communication with the student concerning any problem; and in the event of a conflict in the supervisor-student relationship, discusses the issues with the student and graduate coordinator in a timely fashion (see Resolving Conflicts in Supervisor-Student Relationships in the Calendar).

 (FGSR Council, 1989/06/19)